bubriks/katacoda-scenarios/deployment-testing/step2.md

 └── test_2.js
 ```

+Since this is an example, the test written in `test.js` are placeholder examples.
+If you are interested in how a test file might look like you can check it out.
+`cat test.js`{{execute T1}}

 When Travis is done running tests it will show their outcomes.
 This visible in the Travis CI dashboard.

 We can now exit the folder.